cloudflare/cloudflare-docs/products/dns/src/content/zone-setups/troubleshooting.md

 ---
 order: 5
-pcx-content-type: faq
+pcx-content-type: reference
 ---

 # Troubleshooting

 ## Nameservers

-If you see unexpected results when changing your nameservers, check the following:
+If you see unexpected results when changing your nameservers, review the following troubleshooting questions.

 ### Is a **DS** record present at your registrar?

-You need to remove any **DS** records at your registrar to update your authoritative nameservers.
+You need to remove any pre-Cloudflare **DS** records at your registrar to update your authoritative nameservers.
 This will disable DNSSEC and allow Cloudflare to resolve your domain name.

-You can then [re-enable DNSSEC](/zone-setups/full-setup#re-enable-dnssec) at Cloudflare after you have changed your nameservers.
+You can then [re-enable DNSSEC](/zone-setups/full-setup#re-enable-dnssec) in Cloudflare and at your registrar after you have changed your nameservers.

 ### Do the nameservers at your registrar exactly match the values provided by Cloudflare?